LeapBeyond/scrubadub_spacy/README.rst

 scrubadub_spacy
 ***************

-`scrubadub` removes personally identifiable information from text.
+``scrubadub`` removes personally identifiable information from text.
-`scrubadub_spacy` is an extension that uses spaCy NLP models to remove personal information from text.
+``scrubadub_spacy`` is an extension that uses spaCy NLP models to remove personal information from text.

 This package contains two extra detectors:

- * **SpacyEnityDetector** - A detector that uses the spacy NER model to find locations, names, dates and other entities.
+* ``scrubadub_spacy.detectors.SpacyEnityDetector`` - A detector that uses the spacy NER model to find locations, names, dates and other entities.
- * **SpacyNameDetector** - A detector that uses the spacy NER model and context words to find names in text.
+* ``scrubadub_spacy.detectors.SpacyNameDetector`` - A detector that uses the spacy NER model and context words to find names in text.

 For more information on how to use this package see the `scrubadub spacy documentation <https://scrubadub.readthedocs.io/en/develop/names.html#spacy>`_